darktable-org/dtdocs/content/lua/usage/simple-shortcut.md

 - `darktable.gui.action_images` is a table containing all the images of interest. darktable will act on selected images if any image is selected, and on the image under the mouse if no image is selected.
 This function makes it easy to follow darktable's UI logic in lua.

-If you select an image and press your shortcut a couple of time, it will work correctly at first but when you have reached five stars, darktable will start showing the following error on the console:
+If you select an image and press your shortcut a couple of times, it will work correctly at first but when you have reached five stars, darktable will start showing the following error on the console:

 ```
 <![CDATA[